Maruti Suzuki Sales Up 22% At 2,17,854 Units In December 2025

 *this image is generated using AI for illustrative purposes only.

-Maruti Suzuki India Limited reported robust sales performance for December 2024, with total vehicle sales reaching 2,17,854 units.
-This represents a significant improvement in the company's market performance and reflects strong consumer demand during the month.
+Maruti Suzuki India Limited reported robust sales performance for December 2025, with total vehicle sales reaching 2,17,854 units.
+This represents a significant 22.21% increase compared to 1,78,248 units sold in December 2024, demonstrating strong consumer demand and effective market strategies during the month.

 Strong Year-on-Year Growth Performance